-The Center will select one fellow, who will start in January 2018.
-The fellow will join the data team, which uses data, technology and design to produce journalism that investigates powerful special interests.
+The fellow will join the data team, which uses data, technology and design to investigate powerful special interests.
 The team’s goal is to do inventive, hard-hitting, data-backed journalism and improve how journalists use data to report and tell stories.

-The fellow will work in one of the nation's most prestigious investigative newsrooms to do data and interactive journalism centered in one or more Center coverage areas, which include money in politics, the environment, workers' rights, economic inequality, state government and national security.
+The fellow will work in one of the nation's most prestigious investigative newsrooms to do data and interactive journalism centered in one or more Center coverage areas: federal politics; state politics; the environment; workers' rights; economic inequality and national security.

 The fellow’s work will appear on the Center’s website and may appear in digital, print and broadcast platforms associated with our media partners, such as USA Today, NBC News, The Washington Post and TIME.